emonhoque/show-tracker/README.md

 The app now includes a community-driven Release Radar tracking system:

 #### Adding Artists
-1. Go to the "Releases" tab
+1. Go to the "Music" tab
 2. Click "Add Artist" to search for artists via Spotify
 3. Once added, the artist's releases will be visible to all users
 4. Artists are shared across the entire community

 #### Viewing Releases
-- New releases from all tracked artists appear in the Releases tab
+- New releases from all tracked artists appear in the Music tab
 - Shows releases from the last 30 days by default
 - Each release shows artist name, release type (album/single/EP), release date, and Spotify link
 - Releases are automatically fetched and updated